michaelnisi/podest/README.md

 # Podest - Get your podcasts

-Podest is a podcast player app for iOS.
-Download on the [App Store](https://itunes.apple.com/us/app/podest/id794983364) and leave a rating or review to support this project.
+Podest is a podcast player app for iOS making podcasts simple.
+I’ve written about my motivation [here](https://troubled.pro/2018/10/podest.html).
+Download the app on the [App Store](https://itunes.apple.com/us/app/podest/id794983364) and leave a rating or review to support this project.

 ## Dependencies